snowplow-archive/snowplow.github.com/_posts/2015-09-15-schema-guru-0.4.0-released.md

 * An AWS CLI profile, e.g. *guru-profile*
 * A EC2 keypair, e.g. *spark-ec2-keypair*
 * A VPC public subnet, e.g. *subnet-3dc2bd2a*
-* At least one Amazon S3 bucket
+* At least one Amazon S3 bucket e.g. *guru-bucket*

-Optionally you can have different buckets for input JSONs (e.g. *guru-jsons*), output Schemas (e.g. *guru-output-bucket*), output errors and warnings (e.g. *guru-errors-bucket*), store JAR file (e.g. *guru-jar-bucket*).
-You can use single bucket for these purposes, but if you choose approach with different ones notice that they have to belong to one AWS region.
+Optionally you can have different buckets for input JSONs, output Schemas, output errors and warnings, store JAR file, but in this case notice that they have to belong to one AWS region.

-After you have all prerequisites you can upload fatjar to chosen S3 bucket:
+After you have all prerequisites you can upload fatjar to chosen S3 bucket and run the job:

 {% highlight bash %}
+$ cd sparkjob
 $ inv upload guru-profile guru-jar-bucket
+$ inv run_emr guru-profile guru-bucket guru-bucket/warnings/ guru-bucket/output/ guru-bucket/jsons/ spark-ec2-keypair subnet-3dc2bd2a
 {% endhighlight %}

-Before run job you need to ensure that some JSON instances placed into root of `guru-jsons` bucket.
-To provision cluster and start job you need to run:

-{% highlight bash %}
-$ inv run_emr guru-profile guru-jar-bucket guru-output-bucket guru-errors-bucket guru-jsons spark-ec2-keypair subnet-3dc2bd2a
-{% endhighlight %}
+Notice presence of trailing slashes in all arguments except bucket for storing jar.
+Also warnings and output dirs should not exist.

-You can easely modify tasks file to suit your own needs.
+You can easely modify `tasks.py` to suit your own needs.
-For example, to pass non-default options to job like enum cardinality just modify `args` list in `run_emr` task.
+For example, to pass non-default options to job, like enum cardinality just modify `args` list in `run_emr` task.
 All options passed after path to jar file will be accepted as usual Schema Guru options.
 Spark job accept same options as CLI application but `--output` isn't optional since we can't output to terminal and also we have optional `--errors-path` (without it warnings and errors output will be suppressed).